microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_inventory_tagging/_index.md

 ## Tag Arc resources

-Now that we have created a basic taxonomy structure, we will apply tags to our Azure Arc enabled server resources.
+Now that we have created a basic taxonomy structure, we will apply tags to our Azure Arc-enabled server resources.
 In this guide, we will demonstrate tagging resources in both AWS and GCP.
 If you only have resources in one of these providers, you can skip to the appropriate section for AWS or GCP.

 ### Tag Arc-connected AWS Ubuntu EC2 instance

-* In AZ CLI, run the following commands to apply the "Hosting Platform : AWS" tag to your AWS Azure Arc enabled servers.
+* In AZ CLI, run the following commands to apply the "Hosting Platform : AWS" tag to your AWS Azure Arc-enabled servers.

     > **Note: If you connected your AWS EC2 instances using a method other than the one described in [this tutorial](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/aws/aws_terraform_ubuntu/), then you will need to adjust the values for `awsResourceGroup` and `awsMachineName` to match values specific to your environment.**